-Photos 98-101: Site 25 Hanging Swamp collapse above Wollangambe River on GBMWHA boundary Summary of Clarence Colliery mining-related impacts First-workings at Clarence Colliery (eg. 700 Panels approved 2005) removed <50% of the coal seam.
-Current and reasonably foreseeable future mining in the 700, 800, 900 and Northern Area plan to remove 62% or more.
-Panel & Pillar Partial Extraction (PPPE) in the 918-920 Panels propose 1.5km long panels with an 85m void width.
-This exceeds the 61m void width of Airly Mine mini-longwalls which resulted in irreversible damage to Muggi Murrum-ban SCA and a \$150,000 Enforceable Undertaking in 2022.
-Recurring themes in the above 20 examples of mining-related impacts at Clarence Colliery include - • Inaccurate predictions of subsidence impacts on swamps, cliffs, waterways, and the GBMWHA; - Failure to report THPSS damage to relevant agencies such as the EPA, SCA, DCCEEW, DEWHA; - Failure to record/report threatened flora species, contravening the EPBC Act and NSW BCA; - Failure to record/report all vegetation communities likely to be impacted by mining (eg. MU1); - Failure to heed previous IESC advice that adaptive management and trigger action response plans (TARPs) are unlikely to be successful for mitigating and managing impacts to THPSS; - Failure to heed previous IESC advice that the only way to prevent impacts to THPSS is to avoid directly undermining swamps and their water supply aquifers; - Failure to heed previous IESC advice that current Groundwater monitoring networks do not monitor the full extent of minewater drawdown; Vibrating Wire Piezometers (VWPs) don't allow actual measurements of water levels, have a limited lifespan and aren't replaced; and predicted drawdown will extend well into the Greater Blue Mountains World Heritage Area; - Changing from star pickets to Feno markers, which can't accurately measure Strain & Tilt; - Failure to consider Cumulative Impacts and Likely Foreseeable Future Developments on THPSS, groundwater drawdown, downstream water pollution, siltation, sedimentation etc in the Gardens of Stone SCA and GBMWHA by assessing each proposal as stand-alone in isolation; - Knowingly endorsing inaccurate predictions of subsidence and issuing Enforceable Undertakings, fines, or Prosecutions after damage has occurred is a perversion of due Planning processes; - Relying on volunteer groups rather than Centennial to report swamp and other subsidence damage is too little too late.
+Photo 80-82: Panel 314 - Severe channelisation, erosion, rusty-red discoloured water, old mine subsidence peg DISCUSSION The above damage at 20 sites within the Clarence Colliery mine lease represents a cross-section of the types of impacts that have occurred in the past, are occurring right now, and are likely to occur in the future.
+LEG does not believe that these are 'negligible impacts'.
+It is too late to save these 20 sites now, the mining damage has been done and is likely irreversible.
+However it is not too late to prevent similar mining damage from occurring in future.
+The first step in doing so requires the DCCEEW and DEWHA to acknowledge this damage, and not turn a blind-eye.
+Importantly previous partial extraction at Clarence Colliery (eg. 700 Panels approved 2005) removed <50% of the coal seam.
+However recent and reasonably foreseeable future proposals in the 700, 900, and Northern Area's plan to intensify the extraction rate to 62% or more.
+Further damage is inevitable.
+Recurring themes in the above 20 examples of mine subsidence damage at Clarence Colliery include - - Inaccurate predictions of subsidence impacts on swamps, cliffs, waterways, and the GBMWHA; - Failure to report THPSS damage to relevant agencies such as the EPA, SCA, DCCEEW, DEWHA; - Failure to record/report threatened flora species, contravening the EPBC Act and NSW BCA; - Failure to record/report all vegetation communities likely to be impacted by mining; - Failure to heed previous IESC advice that adaptive management and trigger action response plans (TARPs) are unlikely to be successful for mitigating and managing impacts to THPSS; - Failure to heed previous IESC advice that the only way to prevent impacts to THPSS is to avoid directly undermining swamps and their water supply aquifers; - Failure to heed previous IESC advice that current Groundwater monitoring networks do not monitor the full extent of minewater drawdown; Vibrating Wire Piezometers (VWPs) don't allow actual measurements of water levels, have a limited lifespan and aren't replaced; and predicted drawdown will extend into the Greater Blue Mountains World Heritage Area; - Changing from star pickets to Feno markers, which can't accurately measure Strain & tilt; - Failure to consider Cumulative Impacts and Likely Foreseeable Future Developments on THPSS, Groundwater Drawdown, downstream water pollution, siltation, sedimentation etc in the Gardens of Stone SCA and GBMWHA by assessing each proposal as stand-alone in isolation; - Knowingly endorsing inaccurate predictions of subsidence and issuing Enforceable Undertakings and/or fines after damage has occurred is a perversion of due Planning processes; - Relying on volunteer groups rather than Centennial to report swamp and other subsidence damage is too little too late.
 The DCCEEW and DEWHA must be more proactive, force Centennial to report, or get out into the Gardens of Stone SCA and find this damage for themselves; - Absence of remediation, rehabilitation, or revegetation requirements once THPSS are damaged.
-4.0 COBAR PARK COLLIERY (includes old STEELWORKS COLLIERY, parts of old HERMITAGE COLLIERY) Cobar Park Colliery was a Bord & Pillar mine in the Lithgow Coal Seam.
-Numerous incidents saw Farmers Creek disappear into the mine void; 2.7km of the creek having to be concrete lined; houses lost; a drowning; subsidence cracks; a cliff fall; and culminating in the closure of the State Mine in 1964.
+ARE THE ABOVE "NEGLIGIBLE IMPACTS"?